-Purpose.
-Spinal Cord Injuries in the workplace cause significant affects on the individual, their family as well as the employer.
-The purpose of this article was to research current literature around spinal cord injuries and their effects as well as the legal obligations of the employee, employer and insurer for the injured worker returning to work.
+Spinal Cord Injuries in the workplace cause significant effects on the individual and their family, as well as their employer.
+The purpose of this article was to research current literature around spinal cord injuries and their effects, as well as the legal obligations of the employee, employer, and insurer for the injured worker returning to work.